Table of Contents

-Despite its rather unusual name, it’s a challenging exercise but when executed properly can offer many benefits and excellent carry over to other forms of strength training.
+It takes a bit of practice to perfect the form however, when done properly, it offers many benefits and excellent carry over to other forms of strength training.

 If you happen to have well developed glutes and hamstrings and want to concentrate on your quads, then sissy squats are the way to go as they eliminate any recruitment of posterior chain muscles.

-Strong quads can improve the stability of your kneecaps and protect your knee joints from injury, this makes it an excellent alternative to using a leg extension machine.
+Strong quads can improve the stability of your kneecaps and protect your knee joints from injury, this makes it an excellent alternative to using a seated leg extension.

 By focusing on your quad strength you will also see improvements when undertaking explosive movements such as box jumping and to your overall athletic ability, making it a great movement to incorporate into your training routine.

-The traditional sissy squat movement can be undertaken either freestanding or with a Sissy Squat bench.
+The traditional sissy squat movement can be performed either freestanding or by using a Sissy Squat Machine.

 Your quads are being worked hardest when you are at the bottom of the movement and with plenty of practice you’ll be able to work to a 90 degree angle.